Welcome to Courtney’s line of writing retreats for people ready to take their craft, creativity and publishing know-how to a whole new level.

 Courtney is the author of five acclaimed books, including the groundbreaking publishing guide that Vanity Fair recently named one of the ten best books for writers, BEFORE AND AFTER THE BOOK DEAL and the memoir THE YEAR OF THE HORSES, chosen by The Today Show as the best read for mental health awareness.
 Her parallel 20-year career in marketing and advertising has allowed Courtney to help writers improve their craft while also learning about the business of publishing so they can feel empowered—instead of bewildered—in a competitive and often classist industry.
 A Joyce Carol Oates prize nominee and frequently published essayist, Courtney writes across multiple genres and has published with the “Big 5,” Indies, Micro-presses, Audible and vanity presses, making her the perfect driving companion for the writing journey you are on.

-Visit this page for testimonials about Courtney’s teaching and coaching work and explore Testimonials from selected 2023 Turning Points participants at the bottom of this website page.
+Visit this page for testimonials about Courtney’s teaching and coaching work and explore Testimonials from select Turning Points participants at the bottom of this website page.

-A note regarding cost: One of our goals for this year and beyond is to establish scholarships to help deserving writers attend our programs.
+A note regarding cost: We are continuing to explore fundraising opportunities to help writers attend our programming.
 In the meantime, we encourage writers to apply for travel grants and stipends through academic institutions they attended or teach at (ask for “conference travel grants”); their state art councils (Massachusetts has a great one); and other artistic organizations (start with Artists Community Alliance, Poets + Writers, Writers Chronicle, The Authors Guild, Profellow.com) to help them cover the costs of transport and participation in our writing retreat(s).
 Payment plans are available.
-Please see our cancellation policy under FAQS.
+Please see our cancellation policy under FAQS and consider purchasing travel insurance if you do apply.

 FAQS

 What genres of writing are accepted?
 All except poetry.
-(You can be a poet—we love poets!—but the main project you are coming to work on should be something other than poetry.)
+(You can be a poet—we love poets!—but the main project you are coming to work on should be something other than poetry as Courtney hasn’t published in that genre.)

 Accessibility information: There are bedrooms and bathrooms on the ground level that can be accessed without any stairs, but to get to the main retreat center from the parking area there is a short walk over gravel and flagstone followed by three steps.
 There will be several meetings in the property owner’s house which would mean getting down those three steps and a minute-long walk over a gravel driveway or a short car ride.
 We will do our best to work with retreaters to accommodate their needs so they feel comfortable and safe while with us.

 Will alcohol be served?
 Though wine, beer, and alcohol will make an appearance during the week, nonalcoholic options will always be available and this is not meant to be a boozy week or atmosphere.
-About two glasses of wine or beer will be available with dinner and there will be 1-2 Margarita Nights organized during the week-long stay.
-Being sensitive to the fact that we might have people in recovery with us, we’ll be encouraging participants to be responsible about and with their alcohol intake.
+We’ll start off our first full day with mocktails to make sure everyone safely acclimates to the altitude.
+On consequent nights where alcohol is served, about two glasses of wine or beer will be available with dinner and margaritas will be offered on the first and last evening of the retreat.
+Being sensitive to the fact that we might have people in recovery with us, we’ll be encouraging participants to be responsible about—and with—their alcohol intake.
 If you are eager for a bacchanalia, Turning Points is not the place for it.

 What’s your cancellation policy?
 We have a strict cancellation policy in place for this destination workshop because the balance of our ranch deposit and all group expenses are due at the same time as your full tuition.
 Our vendors have no-refund policies, so we must follow suit.
 Refunds will not be offered unless we can find another participant to take your place.
 Refunds will not be given if you must leave the retreat while it’s underway, but we will certainly make efforts to help you participate virtually if you do have to leave before the retreat has ended.